BradVanDuker/cs50-project2/project2/project2/README.md

 * [] **Personal Touch:**  Add at least one additional feature to your chat application of your choosing!
 Feel free to be creative, but if you’re looking for ideas, possibilities include: supporting deleting one’s own messages, supporting use attachments (file uploads) as messages, or supporting private messaging between two users.
 * [] **Readme:** In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
 Also, include a description of your personal touch and what you chose to add to the project.
 * [] **Other Packages:** If you’ve added any Python packages that need to be installed in order to run your web application, be sure to add them to requirements.txt!

+# Description
+A basic chat system with server and client.
+Features include multiple custom channels, remembering the channel and user name last used, and caching of messages.

+# Other Features
+####Server commands####
+ * **/roll (x)d(y)**  Rolls x number of dice with, each with y sides, and displays the results in chat.  e.g. /roll 2d4 will roll two four-sided dice.
+Useful for solving minor conflicts in an unbiased fashion.
+ * **/died**  During debates somebody will eventually say something that makes you lose faith in humanity.
+This command lets everyone know you just died a little inside.
+ * **/magic8**  A magic-8 ball.
+Perfect for helping with any existential questions you have.
+####Auto scrolling####
+Will keep current messages at the bottom of the screen ONLY if you are already scrolled down to the bottom.
+This lets you keep new messages in view, but still allows you to scroll up to previous messages without losing control of you window's position.